fossasia/labyrinth/README.md

 - Create tiles with the same dimensions as those which are there.
 Ways of his tile must end at the middle of the edges.
 These tiles must be hand-drawn.
 A work-flow could be:
 	1. Draw one tile on a sheet of paper
 	2. Scan it or photograph it
-	3. make the unnecessary pixels/sections transparent - you can do that by using a PNG file or by clipping in Inkscape.
+	3. Make the unnecessary pixels/sections transparent - you can do that by using a PNG file or by clipping in Inkscape.
 - Add the tiles to the labyrinth, so they are reachable.
 Please create a small portion of the labyrinth with them to make it more exciting.
 You may get inspiration from other parts of the labyrinth.
 - Create a pull-request and have it merged.